Culture of Sheffield: Attractions

 Tudor Square is the largest theatre complex outside London.
 It has two major theatres, the Lyceum Theatre and the Crucible Theatre as well as the smaller Studio Theatre.
 Other theatres include the Montgomery Theatre, Lantern and Merlin Theatres.

 There are four major art galleries, the modern Millennium Galleries, Graves Art Gallery and the Site Gallery which specialises in multimedia.
 Other art galleries include Sheffield Institute of Arts Gallery, Bloc Projects, 35 Chapel Walk and S1 Artspace.

-The city has several museums, including Weston Park Museum (formerly the Sheffield City Museum), the Kelham Island Museum, the Sheffield Fire and Police Museum, Abbeydale Industrial Hamlet and Shepherd Wheel.
+The city has several museums, including Weston Park Museum (formerly the Sheffield City Museum), the Kelham Island Museum, the Sheffield Fire and Police Museum, the National Videogame Museum, Abbeydale Industrial Hamlet and Shepherd Wheel.

 The city also has a number of other attractions such as the Sheffield Winter Gardens and the Peace Gardens.
 The Botanical Gardens currently undergoing a £6.7 million pound restoration.
 There is also a city farm at Heeley City Farm and a second animal collection in Graves Park that is open to the public.
 Victoria Quays is also a popular canalside leisure and office quarter.

 Media and film

 The films The Full Monty, Threads, and Whatever Happened to Harold Smith? were based in the city.
 F.I.S.T. also included several scenes filmed in Sheffield.
 Actor Sean Bean is from Sheffield and starred in When Saturday Comes, a film based upon his beloved Sheffield United Football Club.
 Sheffield's daily newspaper is the Sheffield Star, complemented by the weekly Sheffield Telegraph.
-The BBC's Radio Sheffield, and the independent Hallam FM and sister station Greatest Hits South Yorkshire broadcast to the city.
+The BBC's Radio Sheffield, and the independent Hits Radio South Yorkshire and sister station Greatest Hits South Yorkshire broadcast to the city.
 Sheffield is also home to an unusual and original group of filmmakers centering on the well established production studio Sheffield Independent Film. this company previously employing Jarvis Cocker and producing videos for the Arctic Monkeys and Mute Records Xerox Teens as well as BAFTA nominated independent films.
 Warp Films, producer of films such as Four Lions, Dead Man's Shoes, and This Is England, are also based in Sheffield.